DevSeanD/TempScript/README.md

 # TempScript
-TempScript is an easy to use, easy to install, and lightweight, temperature monitoring script
+TempScript is an easy to use, easy to install, and lightweight, temperature monitoring script for Linux Machines

 Installation: